anzemur/tutke.io/README.md

 * PCs

 ## User's input checking
-* All of the fields on Sign Up, Edit my account, Add lecture and Update lecture pages are required. (varies based on user's role)
+* All of the fields on Sign Up, Edit my account, Add lecture and Update lecture pages are required (varies based on user's role).
+Input values are strings, but we have some special cases.
 * Passwords fields on Sign Up page and  Edit my account page: First and second password field must match and password must contain at least one lower case character, at least one upper case character and must be at least 8 characters long.
 (3 points validation)
 * Username field on Sign Up page and  Edit my account page: Username must be at least 6 characters long and must contain alphanumeric values.
 (3 points validation)
 * Price field on Add lecture and Edit lecture page: Price must be a number.